Guilhemvnt/cuddly-couscous/README.md

 - Look for multiple instances of fragmented IP protocol in the Info field, as this could indicate an attack.
 - Check TCP traffic from legitimate source addresses.
-- Consider configuring your IDS/IPS/Firewall to act as the destination host to detect malicious activity.
 - Watch for connections initiated by one host and taken over by another, as attackers may reveal their true source address.

 ## Identifying Random Source Attacks